Where to Stay in Singapore: Best Areas and Hotels

 Accommodation in Sentosa is in the form of well-equipped resort hotels.
 These are almost exclusively four and five-star establishments, and they have prices to match.
 So Sentosa isn’t the cheapest place to stay, but it’s a great experience.
 If you don’t want to splash the cash on an expensive resort, then all you have to do is visit on a day trip.

-Shangri-La’s Rasa Sentosa Resort & Spa offers a modern tropical holiday experience along Siloso Beach.
-It boasts an outdoor swimming pool and guests can enjoy meals from 3 in-house dining options or have a drink at the bar.
+Shangri-La’s Rasa Sentosa Resort & Spa is Located in Siloso Beach, with an outdoor swimming pool, and a bar.
 It is close to Madame Tussauds Singapore, Adventure Cove, S.E.A Aquarium.

-Capella Singapore This luxurious hotel is located within the rainforests of Sentosa Island, and features 3 outdoor pools and a multiple award-winning spa.
+Capella Singapore This luxurious hotel is located within the rainforests of Sentosa Island and features 3 outdoor pools and a multiple award-winning spas.

 8. Kampong Glam, known as Arab Street